 With 1 hour left, you will add your cabbage.
 This will make sure the cabbage is perfect and crisp.

 And when the Corned Beef Brisket is done.. oh my!
 Do you know how good this will make your home smell?
 The meat is perfect, it’s full of flavor and so moist.
 I could just eat the entire thing!
 You’re going to love this Crock Pot Corned Beef Brisket with Vegetables dinner!
+Make sure to serve with Irish Colcannon!
 Enjoy!

 I really can’t stress how good the leftovers are the next day.
 We love to eat it on sandwich rolls or toasted bread.
 Throw your brisket in a pan, mix with some barbecue sauce and you have another amazing meal!